 I am lucky that on the second job market - as a so-called temporary worker - I get the chance to prove myself again in my field and gain further experience in exciting projects.
 I feel natural clearthat temporary work is gaining momentum in the crossfire Criticism advised, for example in relevant TV talk shows.
 Some say not very prosaically:

-“In the past the slave traders went to the market and bought slaves, today the slave drivers sit in the market and the slaves come and sell oneself."
+“In the past the slave traders went to the market and bought slaves, today the slave drivers sit in the market and the slaves come and merchandise oneself."

 Temporary work: Mixed feelings